 So on spending Rs.5L, you get 1.5% on milestone itself and you may also get points as per regular rewards.

-Even if 5L is spend on non-accelerated categories, one can get 2.25% return on spend, which is quite attractive indeed.
+Even if 5L is spent on non-accelerated categories, one can get 2.25% return, which is quite attractive.

 And not to forget, these rewards can be transferred to cash credit on statement, so they’re highly valuable.

-That of course sounds mind blowing and hope it works the way they promise.
+That of course sounds mind blowing and I hope it works the way they promise.

 - Forex markup Fee: 2%+GST